capsunlock/Alice/README.md

 ## 📂 Installation & Usage
 ### *Clone & Run Locally*
-1. Clone the repository:
+1. Clone the repository: git clone https://github.com/capsunlock/test.git
-2. Navigate to the project directory:
+2. Navigate to the project directory: cd supreme-h
 3. Open index.html in your browser to explore the project.

 ### *Development Setup*